ooteniya1/resource-estimation/README.md

 7. Use that to determine the quota.

 #### Step 1:
 We have a start up time requirement of <= 40sec.
-This is important because during an peak periods like "Black Friday", we want to be able to possibly scale by adding more pod replicas to cater for the workload.
-Our current configuration will fail readiness check because the application will take a long time to initialize based on the readiness check configuration.
-The CPU is throttled based on the currently configured CPU request and limit.
+This is important because during an peak periods like "Black Friday", we want to be able to possibly scale by adding more pod replicas to cater for the load.
+Our current configuration will fail [`Startup probe`](https://docs.openshift.com/container-platform/4.7/applications/application-health.html) because the application will take a long time to initialize.
+The CPU is throttled based on the current CPU request and limit configurations.

 ```yaml
 ...